facebookarchive/smt2utils/README.md

 * [smt2parser](smt2parser) is generic parsing library for SMT2 commands.

-* [smt2proxy](smt2proxy) is an experimental tool to intercept and pre-process SMT2 commands before there are sent to an SMT solver.
+* [smt2proxy](smt2proxy) is an experimental tool to intercept and pre-process SMT2 commands before they are sent to an SMT solver.

 * [z3tracer](z3tracer) is an experimental library and tool to process Z3 logs obtained by passing the options `trace=true proof=true`.